Han-Gyuseung/5PG/docs/source/start/tutorial/tool.rst

 :math:`A_{x}B_{1-x}`
 or a pseudobinary system
 :math:`A_{x}B_{1-x}C`
-, directories that include ``OUTCAR`` for x=0, x=1, various configurations are necessary.
+, directories for x=0, x=1, various configurations are necessary.
 Also, they must include unstrained & several strained calculation directories.
+Every lowest subdirectories must involve ``OUTCAR``.

 You can prepare a directory like following structure.